 Another reason why you shouldn’t imprint your spine: this position will prevent you from targeting the correct abdominal muscles during Pilates classes.

-The anatomical reasons you should avoid an imprinted spine
+The anatomical reasons you should avoid an imprinted spine in Pilates

 Naturally, your spine has 3 curves: there is one in your neck, one in your mid-spine and one in your lower spine.
 Your spine, including your lower back, is strongest when the three curves are intact.